Solitarju/vrchat-api-library/README.md

     // Return OTP/One Time Password as string
 }

-// NOTE: Some functions may be used without authentication, but the majority will throw a 401 (Unauthorized/Invalid Credentials) HTTP Error. const vrchat = new VRChat(); // Create VRChat object.
+// Some functions may be used without authentication, but the majority will throw a 401 (Unauthorized/Invalid Credentials) HTTP Error. const vrchat = new VRChat(); // Create VRChat object.

 // You can provide both username & password and/or authCookie with twoFactorAuth if needed, will use authCookie first, if authCookie invalid will fallback to username & password.